sherazriazhs01/sherazriazhs01/README.md

 ## 🚀 About Me
 - 🔭 Passionate about coding
-- 🌱 I’m currently learning Web Development in SMIT from experience teacher
+- 🌱 I’m a 20 years old currently learning Web Development at (SMIT)
 - 👯 I’m looking to collaborate on **open-source projects**
-- 🎯 Become a top programmer
+- 🎯 Learn React.js ⚛️| Build 5+ Web Projects 🛠️
 - 📫 How to reach me: **[sheerazriaz018@gmail.com]**
 - ⚡ Fun fact: I love **To create amazing and cachy websites & Apps!**